 Driffield & Wolds Create Community

-This is an exciting new small charity established to deliver projects that will help the people of Driffield and Wolds emerge from the COVID pandemic and the subsequent lockdowns.
+This is an exciting new small charity established in 2021 to deliver projects that will help the people of Driffield and Wolds emerge from the COVID pandemic and the subsequent lockdowns.
 Driffield & Wolds Create Community hope their projects will appeal and enrich the lives of all, irrespective of age, ability, social, health and economic circumstances.

-After months of preparation the Pinfold on Windmill Hill was transformed from an overgrown derelict site into a lovely calm space for people at the north side of town to enjoy.
+In the spring of 2021 after months of preparation the Pinfold on Windmill Hill was transformed from an overgrown derelict site into a lovely calm space for people at the north side of town to enjoy.
 All furniture was refurbished by our Tidy Team – they even completed the fantastic planting.

 DiscoverDriffield Gift Voucher